tfabris/BlueGigaEmpeg/README.md

 Note: The BlueGigaEmpeg printed circuit board, Rev. 6, still has the old 10k value for the I2S voltage divider resistors silkscreened onto the board.
 The correct value for the I2S voltage divider resistors is 1.5k.
+Also, these are silkscreened onto the wrong side of the board.
+Theoretically they should work on either side of the board but if you put them on the opposite side then there's more clearance.

 Resources